Redpanda Connect MCP Server Quickstart

 Create a tool definition

-Save the following YAML to a file named resources/processors/bluesky.yaml.
+Save the following YAML to a file named bluesky.yaml and save it in the resources/processors/ directory:

 label: search-bluesky-posts (1)